 - having the abuser removed from the home you are both living in together even if you do not own the home or you are not the tenant;3

-- granting you child support and spousal support (if you are married);4
+- granting you child support and spousal support;4

 - granting you temporary possession of things that you own together such as a second home, a car, a computer, etc. The judge can also order the abuser to pay ongoing debts associated with those items;5

-- ordering the abuser to pay back money you lost for missing work or other expenses (such as ambulance, medical, dental, shelter, counseling fees) that resulted from the abuse;6
+- ordering the abuser to pay back money you lost for missing work or other expenses that resulted from the abuse, such as ambulance, medical, dental, shelter, counseling fees;6

 - ordering the abuser to attend a batterer’s treatment program or other counseling service;7